AST queries

 Count specific syntactic constructs

-count accepts one or more node-type names and reports the totals.
+count takes one or more node types via the repeatable -t/--type flag and reports the totals.
 For example, to count if, for, and while constructs across a Rust project:

 --include "*.rs" \